mathiasgheno/ducto/README.md

 Ducto.js is an next generation of pipeline validator.

 - ✅ Functional API
-- ✅ Support for ECMAScript Pipeline Operator
+- ✅ Support for ECMAScript Pipeline Operator (wip)
-- ✅ Support for ECMAScript Decorators
+- ✅ Support for ECMAScript Decorators (wip)

 ## Install